snowkidind/snowpass/README.md

 > ENCRYPTION_KEY=yoursupersecurekeyhere

-Make this a nice strong password like field. it is the key to unlocking your password file.
+Make this a nice strong password-like field. it is the key to unlocking your password file.
 It is not intended to be changed once the datastore is created

 > UNIX_SOCKET=/var/run/signald/signald.sock